Vanishing Point’s curriculum resources cover two general themes:

 About the lessons

 THESE RESOURCES will help you deliver high-impact lessons on conflict and peace within the mainstream school curriculum.
-They are suitable for use in global education, history, psychology, English, legal studies, social/values education, geography and social sustainability.
+They engage students students with high-level critical thinking.
+They’re suitable for use in global education, history, psychology, English, legal studies, social/values education, geography and social sustainability.

 They’re based on the award-winning website www.rwandanstories.org which takes a close-up look at Rwanda’s remarkable history through film, photography and journalism.
 The personal encounters with survivors and perpetrators challenge students to think through the ideas which either lead to conflict or build peace.